vFiNALE/cloudflare-error-page/README.md

         "for": "more information",
     },

-    // Configuration for the Browser/Cloudflare/Host status
+    // Configuration of the Browser/Cloudflare/Host status
     "browser_status": {
         "status": "ok", // "ok" or "error"
         "location": "You",